murraco/data-structures/README.md

 Every node of a trie consists of multiple branches.
 Each branch represents a possible character of keys.
 We need to mark the last node of every key as leaf node.
 A trie node field value will be used to distinguish the node as leaf node.

-# Contribution
+## Contribution

 - Report issues
 - Open pull request with improvements
 - Spread the word
 - Reach out to me directly at <mauriurraco@gmail.com>

+## Support

-# Buy me a coffee to show your support!
+If this project helped you, consider buying me a coffee ☕️

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/murraco)